Zell Miller: Post-2004 endorsements

-In 2008, after Barack Obama was elected president and Democrats increased their majorities in the House and Senate, he endorsed Republican Saxby Chambliss in the Senate run-off against Democrat Jim Martin and criticized Obama over "spreading the wealth."
+In 2008, after Barack Obama was elected president and Democrats increased their majorities in the House and Senate, Miller endorsed Republican Saxby Chambliss in the Senate run-off against Democrat Jim Martin and criticized Obama over "spreading the wealth."

 In 2012, Miller served as the national co-chair to the campaign of Republican presidential candidate Newt Gingrich.
 The same year, Miller endorsed Doug Collins, the Republican candidate in the 9th District of Georgia congressional race.

 In 2014, Miller endorsed major Georgia candidates in both parties.
 He made a TV ad supporting the candidacy of Michelle Nunn, who was the Democratic nominee for the U.S. Senate.
 He appeared in the ad with her, saying he was "angry about what's going on in Washington, partisanship over patriotism" and praised Nunn as a "bridge-builder, not a bridge-burner."
 However, he also endorsed incumbent Republican governor Nathan Deal for reelection.

 Life after politics

 In August 2005, President Bush appointed Miller to the American Battle Monuments Commission.

-In 2005, Miller was elected to the board of directors of the National Rifle Association.
+In 2005, Miller was elected to the board of directors of the National Rifle Association of America.

-Miller was a speaker at "Justice Sunday II," an event organized by conservative Christian evangelicals to combat alleged liberal bias in the federal judiciary of the United States.
+Miller was a speaker at "Justice Sunday II", an event organized by conservative Christian evangelicals to combat alleged liberal bias in the federal judiciary of the United States.
 The event was held in Nashville, Tennessee on August 14, 2005, and featured Tony Perkins and James Dobson.
 Miller criticized the United States Supreme Court, saying that it had "removed prayer from our public schools ... legalized the barbaric killing of unborn babies and it is ready to discard like an outdated hula hoop the universal institution of marriage between a man and a woman."

 The Student Learning Center (SLC) at the University of Georgia was renamed to the Zell B. Miller Learning Center (Miller Learning Center or MLC for short) in October 2008.

 Miller's health took a downward turn in the late 2000s when he developed Parkinson's disease and other health concerns, which ended in various complications.
 In 2016, Miller's grandson, Bryan Miller, started the Miller Institute Foundation as a way to preserve and promote his grandfather's legacy.
 By October 2017, Miller had officially retired from public life and was undergoing treatment for Parkinson's.